The Rise and Fall of Cryptocurrency—Again

 We have seen this song and dance before with cryptocurrency values dramatically rising and falling, but where do we go from here?

-According to John Sedunov, PhD, associate professor of finance, people might have invested in crypto as a hedge against rising inflation in the last year because there weren't alternatives to the stock market, which itself has seen its fair share of volatility.
+According to Villanova University's John Sedunov, PhD, an associate professor of finance, people might have invested in crypto as a hedge against rising inflation in the last year because there weren't alternatives to the stock market, which itself has seen its fair share of volatility.
 If that trend continues and inflation concerns aren't erased, more Americans could invest in crypto.

-As crypto continues to work its way into the every day vernacular, there could be an interesting player to help bring it more mainstream: traditional banks.
-Recently, JP Morgan announced a $12 billion investment into technology.
-JP Morgan, which has already launched one of its own digital coins, is ahead of the competition.
+As crypto continues to work its way into the everyday vernacular, there could be an interesting player to help bring it more mainstream: traditional banks.
+Recently, JPMorgan announced a $12 billion investment into technology.
+JPMorgan, which has already launched one of its own digital coins, is ahead of the competition.

 "Until it's easier to understand and explain and becomes common knowledge, it's going to be a rough ride.
 It has to get to the point where the utility and ease of use is not trivial.
 It's very easy to buy it, but to spend or move it, it's a painful process to avoid fees.
 It has to be easier to access."